2014 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2014 Sacagawea Dollar Value By Variety

-This chart shows the collector value of 2014 Sacagawea dollars across different mint marks and conditions, helping collectors determine what their coins may be worth.
+This chart shows the collector value of 2014 Sacagawea Dollars across different mint marks and conditions, helping you determine what your coin may be worth.

 If you know the grade of your coin, you can find the exact price below in the Value Guides section.